Miksus/finnish_business_portal/README.md

 # Finnish Business Portal

-The purpose of this project is to provide convenient access to Finnish Patent and Registration Office's (Patentti- ja Rekisterihallitus) open data.
+A robust library for accessing the corporate data of Finnish Patent and Registration Office's (Patentti- ja Rekisterihallitus) open data.
 The aim is to help in automation of acquiring corporate customers' or suppliers' addresses, registration information and other public information for various purposes.
+The goal is to provide complete access to the APIs with as few lines of code as possible, and in a way that works also tomorrow.

-The project is built in a way that require very little maintenance (in case the owner of the APIs decide on releasing new APIs, delete or rename old ones, change parameters et cetera, does not break the library).
-This is achieved by making as few assumptions as possible and acquiring the layout of the APIs directly from the provider in every run of the software.
+The project is built in a way that require very little maintenance (in case the provider decides on releasing new APIs, delete or rename old ones, change parameters et cetera, do not break this library) and is very flexible maintaining simplicity.
+This is achieved by making as few assumptions as possible and acquiring the layout of the APIs directly from the provider in every run of the library.
 Only changes in the structure of the APIs or the output format may cause need for maintenance.

-If you want to disable the logging, you are free to set the level as desired from the source.
-The source code should be relatively readable.

 ## Getting Started